Strike Back (TV series): Chris Ryan's Strike Back (2010)

 John Porter (Richard Armitage) led an SAS rescue mission in Iraq, on the eve of the invasion in 2003.
 During the operation, Porter spared the life of a thirteen-year-old suicide bomber.
-Shortly after, the boy apparently killed two of Porter’s team.
+Shortly after, the boy apparently killed two of Porter's team.
 Porter was held responsible by his commanders and forced to resign.

 Seven years later, Porter is "reactivated" following the kidnap of journalist Katie Dartmouth (Orla Brady), daughter of a former government minister, by the same terrorists whom he had fought in 2003, including the same boy, As'ad.
 Porter succeeds in rescuing Dartmouth and joins Section 20, headed by Hugh Collinson (Andrew Lincoln), who had also taken part in the fateful mission.
 By the end of the series, it is revealed that Collinson was the one who killed the two soldiers, and covered this up.
 Section 20 officer Layla Thompson (Jodhi May) discovers his guilt, and blackmails Collinson into saving Porter's life in Afghanistan.
 There, Porter learns that during the mission, Collinson panicked and mistook the soldiers for terrorists.
 Taliban members raid their location, and Collinson is mortally wounded while aiding Porter's escape.

 Project Dawn (2011)

 Porter is captured by a Pakistani terrorist called Latif (Jimi Mistry) while investigating Project Dawn, one of Latif's planned operations.
 Sergeant Michael Stonebridge (Philip Winchester) finds Damian Scott (Sullivan Stapleton), a disgraced ex-Delta Force operative who cannot even find work with private military contractors.
 Scott had previously worked with Porter to track Latif.
 After Porter is executed, Section 20 discover that Porter left the team clues to a hotel in New Delhi, India, where a group of terrorists attempt to capture a weapons scientist with knowledge of hidden weapons of mass destruction originally used to plant in Iraq, which serves as a part of Project Dawn.
 The weapon, namely VX nerve gas, was kept in storage, and Latif knew of its existence.

 Section 20's worldwide search for Latif ends in Budapest, Hungary, where they learn he is implanting explosives inside suicide bombers' bodies, which in turn will release the VX.
-The attempted attacks against a World Summit were actually a diversion to capture former Pakistani general Akmal Ramiz (Silas Carson), whom Latif fears will make Pakistan more accessible to the west.
+The attempted attacks against a World Summit were actually a diversion to capture former Pakistani general Akmal Ramiz (Silas Carson), who Latif fears will make Pakistan more accessible to the west.
 He also captures Section 20 head Colonel Eleanor Grant (Amanda Mealing) in an attempt to confess to "Operation Trojan Horse", which planned to plant VX in Iraq, while also exposing Porter and framing Scott; Grant attempted to cover up the operation in shame.
 In the end, Grant forces Latif to shoot an empty VX canister, with the explosives still intact, killing them both.
 Although Scott gains the file that would clear his name, he decides to burn the file and remain in Section 20.
 Meanwhile, Stonebridge leaves the organisation to be with his pregnant wife.